mageni/mageni/README.md

 For more information, <a href="https://github.com/mageni/mageni/blob/master/CONTRIBUTING.md">read the contribution guide</a>

 ## Thank you, open source
 Mageni uses a lot of open source projects and we thank them with all our hearts.
-We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us.
-In this repository you will find the Software Bill of Materials (SBOM). <a href="https://www.mageni.net/opensource" target="_blank">This website</a> has the list of all open source software that Mageni uses and their copyrights.
+We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us and in doing so Mageni is also in strict compliance with the open source licenses.
+In this repository you will find the Software Bill of Materials (SBOM). <a href="https://www.mageni.net/opensource" target="_blank">This website</a> has the list of all open source software that Mageni uses and their respective copyrights.
 If you believe that we are missing something, drop us an email to opensource@mageni.net and ASAP we will fix it.

-**Please note that Mageni does not sells the open source software.
+**Please note that Mageni does not, will not, and can not, sell the open source software.
 The software is, and always will be, free.**

 ## License
 Mageni is released under the <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2 license</a>